-This Annual Report on Form 10-K (2024 Form 10-K) contains "forward-looking statements" within the meaning of the federal securities law.
-These forward-looking statements give E2open Parent Holdings, Inc.'s (we, our, us, Company or E2open) current expectations and include projections of results of operations or financial condition or forecasts of future events.
-Words such as "may," "can," "should," "will," "estimate," "plan," "project," "forecast," "intend," "expect," "anticipate," "believe," "seek," "target" and similar expressions are used to identify forward-looking statements.
-Without limiting the generality of the forgoing, forward-looking statements contained in this document include our expectations regarding our future growth, operational and financial performance and business prospects and opportunities.
+This Annual Report on Form 10-K (2025 Form 10-K) contains "forward-looking statements" within the meaning of the federal securities law, and are subject to the safe harbor created under the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements include all statements that do not relate solely to historical or current facts, and generally can be identified by the use of words such as "may," "can," "should," "will," "estimate," "plan," "project," "forecast," "intend," "expect," "anticipate," "believe," "seek," "target" and similar expressions or future or conditional verbs.
+Without limiting the generality of the foregoing, forward-looking statements contained in this document include expectations regarding the future growth, operational and financial performance and business prospects and opportunities.

-These forward-looking statements are based on information available as of the date of this 2024 Form 10-K and management's current expectations, forecasts and assumptions, and involve a number of judgments, known and unknown risks and uncertainties and other factors, many of which are outside our control and our directors, officers and affiliates.
-Accordingly, forward-looking statements should not be relied upon as representing our views as of any subsequent date.
-We do not undertake any obligation to update, add or to otherwise correct any forward-looking statements contained herein to reflect events or circumstances after the date they were made, whether as a result of new information, future events, inaccuracies that become apparent after the date hereof or otherwise, except as may be required under applicable securities laws.
+These forward-looking statements are based on information available as of the date of this 2025 Form 10-K and management's current expectations, forecasts and assumptions, and involve a number of judgments, known and unknown risks and uncertainties and other factors, many of which are outside the control of E2open Parent Holdings, Inc (we, our, us, Company or E2open) and outside the control of our directors, officers and affiliates.
+Accordingly, we can give no assurance that any expectation or belief will result or will be achieved or accomplished.
+Investors therefore should not place undue reliance on forward-looking statements.